Day 21: Officially 3 weeks into our cross-country trip, we found ourselves waking up in Kansas City, Missouri.

 More than any of my other Travel Journals, this one is a continuation of my last post- Covering Five States In Two Days.
 To quickly summarize where we left off: we arrived in Kansas City just in time for the Royals game; We got a hotel upgrade to the Penthouse; I dressed half our family in the wrong team color; We got back to hotel late and exhausted.

 Our 21st morning on the road started out with a bang.
 Literally.
-The hotel’s maid service came knocking, but we were all still sound asleep!
+The hotel’s cleaning service came knocking, but we were all sound asleep!
 After getting past the annoyance of being woken up at the crack of dawn…we realized it was not that early!
 In fact, we only had 10 minutes before the concierge lounge closed their breakfast.

 Mary Grace and Miller were particularly taken with the old telephone booths in the hotel’s original lobby.
 They had absolutely NO clue what they were for before we explained it!

 Reluctantly we packed up and moved out of the Penthouse and headed to Union Station.